A-blah/Buff/README.md

 The business address and tax id entered are validated using a third-party verification like clearbit  for legitimacy which further enhances trust and security .

 APPLICATION SYSTEM
+A location field is given  in the employer dashboard which shows the area of work(© OpenStreetMap contributors).
 Workers can apply for a job
 The number of vacancies are updated upn application submission

 TECH STACK
+Languages used:-
 Frontend : HTML,CSS,JAVASCRIPT
 Backened : Node.js, Express.js,json
 Libraries: Express.js (web framework for Node.js),Nodemon ,EJS,Body-Parser ,File System Module (fs)